shivamjagdale/Medical-Insurance-Cost-Prediction-using-Machine-Learning-/README.md

 We will follow the standard workflow from getting the dataset to the data analysis and data preprocessing. 🔄📈

 Our model predicts the cost of an insurance correctly for about 84% of time. 🎯

+If you can't view the code or it shows some type of error, just download the file and you will be able to view it and run it on your system 💻⬇️